-Operating expenses as a percentage of operating revenue were stable at 44.7%.
+Operating expenses increased by CHF 2.0 million from CHF 58.1 million to CHF 60.1 million.
 Operating expenses consist of R&D and selling, general and administrative expenses (SG&A).
-R&D expenses of CHF 6.4 million were stable at 4.9% of operating revenue, whereas SG&A expenses decreased by 5.3% to CHF 51.8 million.
-Net other operating income (expense) amounted to an income of CHF 0.3 million, compared with an income of CHF 0.1 million in the previous year.
+R&D expenses of CHF 6.8 million were stable at 5.0% of operating revenue, whereas SG&A expenses increased by 2.9% from CHF 51.8 million to CHF 53.3 million due to increased investment in sales and marketing.
+Net other operating income (expense) amounted to an income of CHF 2.1 million, compared with an income of CHF 0.3 million in the previous year.
+The main reason for the increase was the favourable final outcome of an arbitration award contributing non-operational, non-recurring exceptional net proceeds of CHF 2.4 million.